 I already had onions, garlic, oil, and dry seasonings on hand.

-Why is there vodka in the sauce and do I really need it?
+Why is there vodka in the sauce, and do I really need it?

 Vodka is added to the sauce to help emulsify the flavors and make the sauce creamy.
 It brightens and enhances the taste of the ingredients.
 There isn't a noticeable taste of alcohol in the dish as most of it is cooked out in the beginning stage of making the sauce.
 However, I'm not sure what percentage of alcohol is actually cooked off because for all the alcohol to evaporate, you'd have to cook the sauce a lot longer than what this recipe calls for.
-So if you do not drink alcohol for religious reasons, I would leave the alcohol out of this recipe and just call your dish, "penne in tomato cream sauce" :).
-If alcohol is not a concern in your food, definitely add the vodka, it makes a big difference in how the flavors marry.
+So if you do not drink alcohol for religious reasons, I would leave the alcohol out of this recipe and call your dish "penne in tomato cream sauce" :).
+If alcohol is not a concern in your food, add the vodka, it makes a big difference in how the flavors marry.

 Pasta and dairy substitutions